dholbach/addons-demo/vagrant/README.md

-First of all, `vagrant` will bring up two VMs using `VirtualBox`, it will install a whole raft of dependencies and make scripts, config and our build of `kubeadm` and the GPU plugin available in the VMs, the networking is configured as well.
+First of all, `vagrant` will bring up two VMs using `VirtualBox`, it will install a whole raft of dependencies and make scripts, config and our build of `kubeadm` and the GPU plugin available in the VMs, the network is configured as well.

 Relevant code: